 The natural bias to the upside in indices cannot be overstated.

-If you’re serious about being a trader trading Stock Index, try to trade with a demo account.
-Mitrade provides $50000 practice funds allowing you to master your strategies before using them in real-world trading.
+If you're serious about being a trader trading Stock Index, try to trade with a demo account.
+Mitrade provides $50000 practice funds allowing you to master your strategies before trading in real-world.

 Happy Trading! :)